World Languages & Cultures

 One course within the major must be writing intensive

-Note: If a student enters the French program at the 300 level, the student must take the CLEP test to receive credit for FR 201 - FR 202.
+Note: If a student enters the French program with three or more years of HS French, the student should take the CLEP test, which can award up to 12 credits for the knowledge acquired prior to arriving on campus.
 The CLEP test must be taken within six months from the time a major is declared.
-To take the CLEP test students need to have their French advisor sign the CLEP form and then turn it into the registrar’s office.
+To take the CLEP test, students must have their French advisor sign the CLEP form and then turn it into the registrar's office.

 Requirements for a Minor in French and Francophone Studies (18)